rosnovsky/rosnovskyus/src/content/blog/tech-podcasts-in-2019.md

 ## Apple/Mac

-Quick intro
+As we all know, Apple _invented_ podcasts.
+To exactly no one's surprise, Apple is heavily covered by dozens of different shows.
+The company is beloved by some, and despised by others, but I really don't know a single person who's completely indifferent towards Apple.

 ### 17. MacBreak Weekly

 [![](30-top-tech-podcasts-in-2019/mbw.jpg)](https://www.twit.tv/shows/macbreak-weekly)

-This is the oldes Mac and Apple show in existence; I remember watching one of the first ever HD videos I've ever watched, like, 50 years ago or something, and this first video was one of the how-to episodes of MBW (I still remember the openening score along with the video, and how long it took to download, and how very jittery it was on my old computer).
+This is the oldest Mac and Apple show in existence; I remember watching one of the first ever HD videos I've ever watched, like, 50 years ago or something, and this first video was one of the how-to episodes of MBW (I still remember the opening score along with the video, and how long it took to download, and how very jittery it was on my old computer).
 One of my all-time favorites.

 <small>MacBreak Weekly [iTunes](https://podcasts.apple.com/us/podcast/macbreak-weekly-mp3/id179237749?uo=10) | MacBreak Weekly [RSS](http://feeds.twit.tv/mbw.xml)</small>